koppanyh/kopForth/README.md

    - This contains the word definitions for stack and address operators
  - kfWordsString.h
    - This contains the word definitions for string/char related stuff
+ - kfWordsInterpret.h
+   - This contains the word definitions for the shell interpreter
+ - kfWordsCompile.h
+   - This contains the word definitions for the compiler
  - kfWordsFile.h
-   - This contains the word definitions for file access operations
+   - This contains the word definitions for the file access extension
- - kfWordsIntComp.h
-   - This contains the word definitions for the shell interpreter and compiler
  - main.c
    - Demo main file